 If I’m wrong, and inflation heads back above 2% (remember, the next tariff is scheduled to arrive on Monday) then we face bigger problems in January (when December CPI is reported.)
 I’ll post oil and gas price targets below the break.

 Meanwhile, it’s Tuesday and futures were off substantially overnight, so of course there’s news on the trade front – particularly in light of the impeachment goings on.
-S&P futures have spiked 25 points off their overnight lows, but have failed to break out of the falling white channel that leads to a 3.5% correction.
-This pop should be faded.
+S&P futures have spiked 25 points off their overnight lows, but have yet to break out of the falling white channel that leads to a 3.5% correction.

 Sorry, this content is for members only.